Biely Kameň: Description

 The castle, originally occupying a relatively large area of the hill, has been preserved in the state of advanced disintegration.
 The core of the entire fortified complex is the upper rampart of an approximately rectangular ground plan, which was delimited around the perimeter by massive walls, still visible on the east side.
 The best preserved part of the castle is the short eastern wing with the remains of a Gothic brick vault.
 An extensive vaulted cellar has been preserved from the buildings on the north side of the courtyard.

 The inner castle, protected by an irregular oval fortification, had only one gate on the northeast side, above which was a bastion.
 In addition to the tower with the gate, there were two other towers in the outer area.
 Around the outer wall were mostly farm buildings.
 The upper castle and the entire lower part had a considerable number of chambers which is indicative of its relatively large capacity.
 Ceramic water pipes connecting the castle with the town of Svätý Jur were found on the site.

+Since 2020 a volunteering organization called Castrum Sancti Georgii has been carrying out restoration works on the ruins.